swup/scroll-plugin/README.md

 ## Overwriting `swup.scrollTo`

 You can overwrite the scroll function with your own implementation.
+This way, you can gain full control over what (`Window` or `HTMLElement`?) and how (`duration`, `easing`) you animate scroll positions.
 Here's an example using [GSAP's](https://greensock.com/docs/v3/) [ScrollToPlugin](https://greensock.com/docs/v3/Plugins/ScrollToPlugin):

 ```js